QM-Quality-Manager/v3-docs/content/en/docs/list/functions.md

 - {{< onlystaticimg src="/images/Cross.png" >}} Close: Exits the answer without saving.
 - {{< onlystaticimg src="/images/Printer.png" >}} Print: Prints the current screen.
 - {{< onlystaticimg src="/images/Help.png" >}} Help: Opens this page.

+# Do you have comments?
+Function for registering comment messages for lists shown in the list version display type.
+It is only possible to register one comment message per question.

+### Buttons

+- Back to list: Sends you back to Filling out a list form.
+- Done: Sends you back to Fill out and results.

+### Icons

+- {{< onlystaticimg src="/images/Application_form_edit.png" >}}: Opens the Edit message form to write a new comment message on the question.
+- {{< onlystaticimg src="/images/Folder.png" >}}: Opens the Edit message form to edit a comment message on the question.